FabianKramm/devspace-dotnet/Readme.md

 Couldn't find a project to run.
 Ensure a project exists in /app/hello-world-api, or pass the path to the project using --project.

 ```
+in the container folder, /app/hello-world-api, all the files located in the context are copied and should not.